hamza3256/Micromorpher/docs/VBoxCurrencyExchangeInstall.md

 ## 3. Deploy the Contract

 Load a terminal window by launching `LXTerminal` from the `Application Launch Bar`:

 ![LXTerminal](../images/LXTerminal.png)

 Change directory to `/home/sussex/gitrepos/ExchangeCurrency/src/ExchangeRates` (`cd /home/sussex/gitrepos/ExchangeCurrency/src/ExchangeRates`).
 The smart contracts for this application have been written for you (they are much too complex to write in a single tutorial session); you just need to deploy them to the blockchain with the command `embark run`.
 That loads a console window telling you the status of the deployment.
 While deploying, the contract will show `pending`.
-The console will display contract addresses once they have been successfully deployed (it may take up to 5 minutes or more) - the screen will look similar to the following:
+The console will display contract addresses once they have been successfully deployed (to deploy every contract, it may take up to 5 minutes or more) - the screen will look similar to the following:

 ![Exchanger Deployed](../images/exchangerDeployed.png)

-In a moment we will need the address of the `Exchanger` contract for our application's front end.

 ## 4. Load Atom (Text Editor)

-Launch `atom` from the `Application Launch Bar`:
+If `atom` is not already running, launch it now from the `Application Launch Bar`:

 ![Atom](../images/atom.png)